zacwolfe/Google-Results/README.md

     .build();
 ```

-- The widget's search capabilities are powered by the [Google Custom Search API](https://developers.google.com/custom-search/docs/overview) and therefore requires a valid Google API Key and Search Engine ID, as seen in the above example.
+- The widget's search capabilities are powered by the [Google Custom Search API](https://developers.google.com/custom-search/docs/overview) and therefore require a valid Google API Key and Search Engine ID, as seen in the above example.
 A search result consists of a _Link_, _Title_, _Snippet_, and optionally an _Image_.
-The _Link_ is simply a formatted URL associated with the search result, the _Title_ is just what it sounds like, the _Snippet_ is a short summary describing the content of the referenced page, and the _Image_ is unsurprisingly an image pulled from that page, usually corresponding to an `og:image` metadata value.
+The _Link_ is simply a formatted URL associated with the search result, the _Title_ is just what it sounds like, the _Snippet_ is a short summary describing the content of the referenced page, and the _Image_ is (unsurprisingly) an image pulled from that page, usually corresponding to an `og:image` metadata value.

 - A number of text display attributes are configurable.
 Here's an XML example demonstrating all of them: